I can't connect to my server because of network configuration issues, what can I do?

 sudo nano /etc/netplan/50-cloud-init.yaml

-5. Press CRTL+O and then enter to save the changes.
+5. Press CTRL+O and then Enter to save the changes.

-6. Click CRTL+X to exit out of the file editor.
+6. Press CTRL+X to exit out of the file editor.

 7. Finally run the following commands to make sure your changes have been saved: